dzufferey/resync_oopsla20_artifact/README.md

 __Options.__
-The configuration file specifies default options.
+The configuration file specifies default options for a given test.
 The main options which can be changed is the timeout.
 It is possible to override the options specified in the configuration file by specifying them as argument *after* the `--conf` option.
 For instance, `./testBatching.sh --conf batching/9replicas-conf.xml -to 50` overrides the timeout in the configuration and set it to 50 ms.
-`./testBatching.sh --help` will print the total list of all the options.
+`./testBatching.sh --help` will print the list of all the options.
 The timeout is the main option which influences the performance.
 An lower timeout makes the system faster but less resilient to disturbances, e.g., sharing CPU with other processes, garbage collection, etc.

 ReSync internally simulates clients producing requests.
-That part is independent of the actual requests processing and the system keeps accumulating requests and if the system cannot process the requests fast enough, it will eventually take most of the memory.
+That part is independent of the actual requests processing. if the system cannot process the requests fast enough, it will keep accumulating requests and it will eventually take most of the memory.
-If you see such message as `java.lang.OutOfMemoryError: GC overhead limit exceeded`, you can reduce the rate at which request are generated by lowering the `cr` options.
+If you see such message as `java.lang.OutOfMemoryError: GC overhead limit exceeded`, you can reduce the rate at which request are generated by lowering the `cr` options (see default value in configuration file).
 Alternatively, if the system seems to be starved you can try increasing this value.

 #### PSync